Tips for trading successfully

 However, you’ll need to be sure that the market is likely to hit your target with a reasonable timeframe.
 Tools like moving averages, average true range and volume indicators can all give you an insight into the strength of upcoming moves and are worth utilising to decide whether the opportunity you’ve spotted is realistic.

 What counts as a realistic timeframe depends entirely on your chosen style.
 It could be months for position traders, weeks for swing traders, hours for day traders or minutes for scalpers.

 3. Know when to exit a position early

 In general, you’ll want to try and stick to your planned exits as much as possible – but that doesn’t mean you have to hold a clearly doomed trade until it hits your stop loss.
 There are some scenarios in which you’ll be better off exiting early.

 For example, an unforeseen event might send your market in a completely new direction.
 The CEO of a company you’re trading might abruptly quit, a central bank might suddenly change its monetary policy or a natural disaster could dramatically shut down a commodity’s supply.

-If an event looks like it has invalidated your original strategy, then getting out now is often a better option than sticking around to see what might happen next.
+If an event looks like it has invalidated your original strategy, then getting out now is often a better option that sticking around to see what might happen next.